Helen Thompson Woolley: Emotional and cognitive difficulties

 Woolley's mental illness was a major factor that led to the end of her career and a lack of recognition on her accomplishments.
-Woolley's mental breakdown could be dated back to 1927, when her husband, Paul Woolley, divorced her.
+Woolley's mental breakdown could be dated back to 1927, when her husband divorced her.
 In addition to the divorce, several incidents happened around the same period which affected the basis of Woolley's life: the hysterectomy and appendectomy for the abdominal tumor, a year of commuting between Merrill-Palmer and Teacher's College, the new job at Teacher's College, the death of her friend, Bess Cleveland, and the separation from her daughters.
 Subsequently, Woolley took a year off work to recover from her breakdown.
-By February 1927, she was transferred to the Four Winds Sanitarium in Katonah, New York due to her severe depression and suicide attempt.
+By February 1927, she was transferred to the Four Winds Sanitarium in Katonah, New York, due to her severe depression and suicide attempt.
 Woolley's doctor, Charles I. Lambert, described that Woolley's illness progressed as a normal depression, with some opposite symptoms such as being overactive, over self-assertive and dominant.
 Lambert did not think that Woolley should continue her job as a teacher because she was emotionally unstable and lack of self-control, had memory impairment, and liked to do things on her own way.
 However, Woolley thought that she was fully recovered and resumed work in the fall of 1928.
 Unexpectedly, Woolley was being asked to resign from Teacher's College by Dean William Russell in February 1930 because of her poor teaching and incompetent administration, although she denied having any problem with her duties.
-After her resignation, she wrote to her old friend, James Angell, and asked for his help in finding a new job.
+After her resignation, she wrote to her old friend Angell and asked for his help in finding a new job.
 Angell, however, thought that Woolley was not suitable to work due to her serious condition of mental disturbance.

 Woolley started writing argumentative letters regarding Dean William Russell's treatment to her in Teacher's College in May 1930.
 She even went further to write a lengthy typescript to express her anger and dissatisfaction towards Russell.
 However, the statement contained a lot of errors on the dates and false claims regarding her resignation, reflecting her impaired recollection.
 In January 1933, Adolf Meyer, a Johns Hopkins psychiatrist, reported that Woolley had an "obsession of vindication" in regard to her resignation in Teacher's College rather than having depression.
 According to Woolley's daughter, Eleanor Faxon Woolley, Woolley was increasingly getting more paranoid, and further accused William Russell and Edna White of persuading the others not to assist her.
 Woolley's obsession continued to grow with her mental illness and could not be resolved.

 Woolley could not find a job after being dismissed from Teacher's College, which brought her to the end of her career.
 In Woolley's last years, she became dependent on her daughter, Eleanor.
-On December 24, 1947, Woolley died of an aortic aneurysm at the age of 73 at Eleanor's home in Harvertown, Pennsylvania.
+On December 24, 1947, Woolley died of an aortic aneurysm at the age of 73 at Eleanor's home in Havertown, Pennsylvania.